EXCLUSIVE: Maharashtra land acquisition for country’s first bullet train nears completion as project returns on fast track

 Thackeray had gone on record criticising one of the biggest railway projects in post-Independet India and questioned its benefits.

-However, with the swearing-in of the BJP-backed Shiv Sena faction led by Eknath Shinde in June, not only has land acquisition picked up the pace the award of contracts has gone up significantly in the western state.
+However, with the swearing-in of the BJP-backed Shiv Sena faction led by Eknath Shinde in June, not only land acquisition but also tendering activity has gone up significantly in the western state.
 Till November end, 98.22 per cent of land had been acquired in Maharashtra as against just 71.5 per cent on June 30, analysis of data shared by the Indian Railways subsidiary National High Speed Rail Corp.
 Ltd (NHSRCL) with Business Today has revealed.

 In Gujarat and the union territory of Dadra and Nagar Haveli, the figure stood at 98.87 and 100 per cent, respectively, for November.
 Of the 508 km corridor, 156 km of the track lies in Maharashtra, 4 km in Dadra and Nagar Haveli and 348 km in Gujarat.